Google I/O 2017: Accelerating AI And Embracing Assistant On iOS

 Google is going big on artificial intelligence (AI), aiming to add more smart features into its software and unveiling new chips to power machine learning in the cloud.

-At Google I/O 2017, the search giant’s chief executive, Sundar Pichai, touted the comapany’s Ai doctrine: ” We’re moving from mobile-first to AI-first.”
+At Google I/O 2017, the search giant’s chief executive, Sundar Pichai, touted the company’s AI doctrine: ” We’re moving from mobile-first to AI-first.”

 Google started showing off its AI tech with a smart feature that can filter out obstructions in the way of subjects in a photo, for example intelligently removing a fence obstructing the view of a person behind it.